geordirs/CableSense/README.md

-# Cable Monitoring Device
+# AI-Powered Universal Cable Diagnostic Device

-## Description
+## Project Overview

-This project aims to develop a compact and advanced device for detecting and monitoring high-voltage cables, internet cables, fiber optics, and other services on utility poles in Latin America.
-The device will provide detailed information about cable type, voltage, and operational status.
+This project aims to develop an advanced, AI-integrated device for diagnosing various types of cables (high-voltage cables, internet cables, fiber optics, and other services ) ç in both aerial and underground infrastructures worldwide.
+The device combines multi-cable type detection, AI-driven diagnostics, and an intuitive user interface for efficient cable management and maintenance.

-## Features
+## Key Features

-- **Cable Detection:** Identifies high-voltage cables, internet cables, fiber optics, and others.
-- **Voltage Measurement:** Real-time monitoring of cable voltage.
-- **Operational Status:** Determines the operational status of the cables.
+- AI-powered multi-cable type detection and analysis
+- Modular design for adaptability to aerial and underground scenarios
+- Advanced sensors including GPR and acoustic technologies
+- Augmented Reality (AR) interface for intuitive data visualization
-- **Detailed Data:** Specific information about cable type and condition.
+- GPS integration for precise cable and fault mapping
-- **User-Friendly Interface:** Easy to use for field engineers.
+- Environmental resilience for various weather conditions
+- Predictive maintenance capabilities using AI algorithms
+- Seamless integration with existing cable management systems

 ## Technologies Used